CHRISSY-FRANKY/QUIZLET-2-ANKI/README.md

+THE C BASED PROGRAM WILL BE EXECUTED BY A JAVA SPRINGBOOT APPLICATION

 # QUIZLET 2 ANKI

 A simple tool to clone a Quizlet deck provided the link to the deck, extracting terms and definitions for use on better platforms like Anki.